Trade-Offs of Diagonal Fisher Information Matrix Estimators: Practical Variance Estimation

 The variance incurred when estimating the FIM has two components.
-The first term on the RHS of \cref{eq:vardecomp} characterizes the randomness of the FIM \wrt $q(\bm{x})$, or the input randomness.
-It vanishes when the FIM is estimated by taking the expectation \wrt $q(\bm{x})$, or the number of samples $\bm{x}_k$ is large enough.
-The second term is caused by the sampling of $\bm{y}_k$ according to $p(\bm{y} \mid \bm{x})$, or the output randomness, which scales with the central moments of $\bm{t}(\bm{y})$.
-If the network is trained so that $p(\bm{y} \mid \bm{x})$ tends to be deterministic, this term will disappear leaving the first term to dominate.

-\cref{eq:vardecomp} can be further generalized using the law of total covariance to extend prior work considering conditional FIM covariances~\cite{varfim} to joint FIM covariances.
+The first term on the RHS of \cref{eq:vardecomp} characterizes the randomness of the FIM \wrt $q(\bm{x})$, \ie, the input randomness.
+It vanishes when the FIM is estimated by taking the expectation \wrt $q(\bm{x})$, or the number of samples $\bm{x}$ is large enough.
+The second term (although also depending on $N_x$) comes from the sampling of $\bm{y}_{\mid \bm{x}}$ according to $p(\bm{y} \mid \bm{x})$, \ie, the output randomness, which scales with the central moments of $\bm{t}(\bm{y})$.
+If the NN is trained so that $p(\bm{y} \mid \bm{x})$ tends to be deterministic, this term will disappear leaving the first term to dominate. \cref{eq:vardecomp} can be further generalized using the law of total covariance to extend prior work considering conditional FIM covariances~\cite{varfim} to joint FIM covariances. \cref{thm:efim_var_joint} connects the variance of assuming a fixed input \( \bm x \) with multiple samples \( \bm y_{k} \) with the variance of pairs of samples \( (\bm x_{k}, \bm y_{k}) \).
+The \( \edvj(\theta_{i} \mid \bm x) \) bounds in this section can thus be applied to the corresponding joint variance \( \edvj(\theta_{i}) \) by using this theorem.
+This is straightforward and omitted.